 If there has been some separation and loss, the child will automatically and subconsciously be trying to make themselves ‘good enough’ for their lost parent, and liking the things that she or he likes is a damn good way to start.

-Not always, but often, the new partner is going to be meeting the children on occasions when the drudgery of washing, packed lunches, PE kits, toilet cleaning, hoovering, homework, supermarkets, school runs and post-school starvation isn’t making life a total wasp-cake of shitness.
-They may well get the cinema trips, the trampolining centres and the Sunday lunches in gastropubs with the in-laws who now hate you.
+Not always, but often, the new partner is going to be meeting the children on occasions when the drudgery of washing, packed lunches, PE kits, toilet cleaning, hoovering, homework, supermarkets, school runs and post-school starvation isn’t making life a wasp-cake.
+They may well get the cinema trips, the trampolining centers and the Sunday lunches in gastropubs with the in-laws who now hate you.
 Those venues are infinitely more conducive to making a person appealing than your bathroom or kitchen.
 They will almost certainly be more exciting than you.
 And they will be trying their hardest to be amazing to show your old partner how amazing they are.

 And you know what, you may well end up really liking her too.
 You may well totally see what the craze is.
 You may end up meeting her wonderful family and actually feeling blessed that she is part of your children’s brave new world.